Jimmy Burke had a reputation for being a gentleman, but that didn't stop him from being one of the most dangerous masterminds the mafia had ever seen.

 Once a month, millions of dollars in untraceable American currency would be flown into the airport, the result of monetary exchanges made for servicemen and tourists in West Germany.
 Once it arrived, via Lufthansa airplanes, it would be stored in a vault at JFK.
 A few years prior, several airport employees had stolen $22,000 in foreign currency from Lufthansa.
 In exchange for payment, they agreed to help orchestrate the crime.

 Burke handpicked six men from the Lucchese family, his own son, and one member of the Gambino family to do the job.
-They performed the entire thing in 64 minutes, with zero casualties, and ended up bringing Burke nearly $6 million (just over $22 million by today’s standards).
+They performed the entire thing in 64 minutes and ended up bringing Burke nearly $6 million (just over $22 million by today’s standards).

 While dozens were arrested, several were tried, and a few were cleared, the mastermind behind the crime was never even charged.